 When using a private endpoint the connection string is

 email@example.com.
-If home directory has not been specified for the user, it is
+If home directory hasn't been specified for the user, it's

 Ensure you change networking configuration to "Enabled from selected virtual networks and IP addresses" and select your private endpoint, otherwise the regular SFTP endpoint will still be publicly accessible.